Race – Spin-out – Cryptogram

 Cartridge number 1 in the official Philips line of games for the Philips Videopac contains three games: Race, Spin-out, and Cryptogram.
-In the United States, it was distributed for the Magnavox Odyssey² as Speedway / Spin-out / Cryptologic.
+In the United States, it was distributed as the launch title for the Magnavox Odyssey² as Speedway / Spin-out / Cryptologic.

 Gameplay

 Race

-Race is a fairly simple game where you control a car travelling on an infinite straight stretch of road.
-You start from a standstill, and move the stick up to accelerate, down to decelerate, right and left move the car sideways.
-The object is to keep driving for as long as possible, without crashing into any of the other cars.
+Race is a fairly simple game where the player controls a car travelling on an infinite straight stretch of road.
+The player starts from a standstill, and can move the stick up to accelerate, down to decelerate, or right and left move the car sideways.
+Players attempt to drive as far as they can within two minutes, receiving a time penalty every time they crash into another car.
 If you ever slow to a stop then your car gets run over.

 Spin-out

 Spin-out is a two-player game, in which each player controls a car around a loop of racetrack.
 The winner is the one who completes three or fifteen laps the fastest, there are time penalties for crashing into a wall or spinning when hit by the other car.
+This game comes with four variations.